journeyman electrician practice test

 Code Calculation Questions

-Code calculation questions require more than just finding a code reference—they involve interpreting information and following a multi-step process to arrive at the correct answer.
-You’ll still need to know where to look in the NEC, but you’ll also need to understand how to apply it.
+You still need to know where to look in the NEC, but you also need to understand how to apply the information once you find it.

 • Conductor sizing

-• Feeder and service load calculations for dwellings and commercial buildings
+• Commercial feeder and service load calculations

-• Optional method service and feeder loads
+• Optional method service and feeder calculations

 • Conductor ampacity adjustment and correction